-How to Write a Book While Working Full-Time - The Write Practice
+How to Write a Book While Working Full-Time

 Most days, I get up around 5:30 AM with the three-year-old.
 I then listen to the news or a podcast while I make him breakfast, and make myself breakfast, and take my wife coffee, and pack my four other kids' lunches.
 By 7 AM, I’m in the car starting my commute, which is forty-five minutes.

 My job is difficult and requires focus.
 (I’m part of a team that builds simulations that imitate emotions, allowing professionals to practice difficult conversations.)
 I leave at 4 PM, get back in my car and drive home.
-Then there comes whatever sport the kids are playing at the moment, and dinner, and bedtime routines.
+Then we tackle whatever sport the kids are playing at the moment, and dinner, and bedtime routines.

 My life is full.